3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars

 To address the scarcity of training data and limited identity diversity in 3D talking avatar generation, we construct a large-scale corpus by integrating six diverse 2D video datasets.
 Specifically, we collect six widely used 2D talking video datasets, including three lab-controlled datasets (GRID~\cite{cooke2006audio}, RAVDESS~\cite{livingstone2018ryerson}, MEAD~\cite{kaisiyuan2020mead}) and three in-the-wild datasets (VoxCeleb2~\cite{chung18b_interspeech}, HDTF~\cite{zhang2021flow}, CelebV-HQ~\cite{zhu2022celebvhq}).
 The lab-controlled datasets provide high-quality recordings with articulated facial movements and emotional expressions, while the in-the-wild datasets introduce a broad range of identities, speaking styles, and natural head pose dynamics.
-To ensure consistency and quality across these sources, we apply a unified data preprocessing pipeline to filter outliers, following the steps below:
+A comprehensive comparison of our dataset with existing 3D talking-head datasets is presented in Table~\ref{tab:dataset_comapare}.
+Compared with prior vertex-based and blendshape-based datasets, our dataset is built in the FLAME parameter space, providing a more compact and semantically structured representation for controllable 3D facial animation.
+Moreover, among existing FLAME-based datasets, our dataset offers the most comprehensive annotations, jointly covering identity, expression, pose, and detail.
+It also maintains strong diversity in data sources, audio types, and subject coverage, making it a more suitable benchmark for expressive 3D talking avatar generation.

-\begin{enumerate}[label=(\arabic*)] \item \textbf{Duration Filtering.} Lab-controlled datasets contain high-quality recordings with rich expressions but are limited by short clip lengths (3--5 seconds).
+To ensure consistency and quality across talking video sources, we apply a unified data preprocessing pipeline to filter outliers, following main steps below: \begin{enumerate}[label=(\arabic*)] \item \textbf{Duration Filtering.} Lab-controlled datasets contain high-quality recordings with rich expressions but are limited by short clip lengths (3--5 seconds).
 To facilitate temporal modeling, we concatenate clips sharing the same identity and emotion, yielding sequences of approximately 10--20 seconds.
 In contrast, as in-the-wild datasets typically feature longer durations, we simply filter out samples shorter than 10 seconds.